ethereum/solidity-blog/_posts/2021-01-26-solidity-developer-survey-2020-results.md

 ![IDEs / Tooling](/img/2021/01/IDE.png)

-When asked if they are using an Ethereum-specific development environment, only 3% say that they are not using one.
-[Truffle](https://www.trufflesuite.com/truffle) is the most prominent with 35%, closely followed by [Remix](https://remix.ethereum.org/) (29%) and [Hardhat](https://hardhat.org/) (23%).
+When asked if they are using an Ethereum-specific development environment, 5% say that they are not using one.
+[Truffle](https://www.trufflesuite.com/truffle) is the most prominent with almost 60%, closely followed by [Remix](https://remix.ethereum.org/) (50.3%) and [Hardhat](https://hardhat.org/) (38.6%).

 ![Ethereum-specific IDEs / Tooling](/img/2021/01/EthIDE.png)